Hamish McMaster, Owner & Founder of Water By Nature, puts you through River Language 101 so you’re up to speed on whitewater lingo!

 The Zam: A term used to describe the Zambezi River in Zambia.
 A big volume warm user friendly river.

-The Canyon: The Grand Canyon which runs in Arizona from Lees Ferry to Diamond Creek. a 14 days journey of 226 miles.
+The Canyon: The Grand Canyon which runs in Arizona from Lees Ferry to Diamond Creek.
+A 14-day journey of 226 miles.

 Chilly Bin: The New Zealand name for a cooler.
 This is used to keep food cold or frozen whilst on an extended river trip.